ArsenKhachatryan1/ArsenKhachatryan1/ReadMe.md

 # 💫 About Me:
 Hi!
-I am a highly motivated Trainee Python Developer with a strong passion for coding and problem-solving.<br>Dedicated to continuously expanding knowledge and skills in Python programming and related technologies.<br>Excellent teamwork and communication skills.<br>Seeking an opportunity to contribute to a dynamic organization and grow as a professional Python Developer.
+I am a highly motivated Python and Django Web Developer with a strong passion for coding and problem-solving.<br>Dedicated to continuously expanding knowledge and skills in Python programming and related technologies.<br>Excellent teamwork and communication skills.<br>Seeking an opportunity to contribute to a dynamic organization and grow as a professional Python Developer.

 ## 🌐 Socials: